alanshen27/recalls/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+1. Fork the repository
+2. Create a feature branch
+3. Make your changes
+4. Add tests if applicable
+5. Submit a pull request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.